Exr0nProjects/learn_cpp/action.md

 - [ ] **Stay alert during contests!
 Don't make silly mistakes!**
     - Check understanding with the test case!
+    - Memoization broken?
+	- Make sure memoization array is large enough, or it could wrap
+	- Make sure the arguments to the function aren't being modified
+    - DJS broken?
+	- Init djs!
+    - Tree input broken?
+	- Worst case, use an adjacency list, traverse with DFS and `pre`
+    - DFS infinite loop?
+	- Base cases for all arguments, both high and low end
+	- Make sure you have a `pre` if the graph is bidirectional
+	- Check for `if (nxt != pre)` not `if (cur != pre)`
 - [ ] **Don't over think problems!
 Think transformations, not more advanced stuff!**
 - [ ] Redo missed USACO Gold Problems
     - [ ] 2020open